Subscription Monitoring

 Ignore Specific Subscriptions

-Exclude subscriptions from tracking:
+Exclude subscriptions from tracking in your settings.json:

-ignoreSubscriptions: [
+"ignoreSubscriptions": [

 Understanding Metrics